mrsteveheyes/onthemarket-scrape/README.md

 # On The Market Scrape Tool

-This tool is a simple CLI command than goes to [On The Market](http://onthemarket.com) and pulls the top ten results from your given parameters.
+This tool provides 2 CLI commands.
+The first is a listener for events using `mubsub`.
+The second goes to [On The Market](http://onthemarket.com) and pulls the top ten results from your given parameters.
+It then publishes this data to the channel.

 ```
+$ onthemarket listen

 $ onthemarket Birmingham 30000 100000 houses 3
 $ onthemarket "Birmingham City Centre" 10000 15000000 flats-apartments 2
 ```